Red hake

-The red hake or squirrel hake, Urophycis chuss, is a species of phycid hake.
+The red hake or squirrel hake fish, Urophycis chuss, is a species of phycid hake.
 It is found in the Atlantic Ocean at depths between 10 and 500 m.
 It grows to about 30 in (75 cm) and 7 lb (3.2 kg).
 Red hake are edible, and are sought out by recreational fisherman as a gamefish.

 About

 Red hake are distributed from the Gulf of St. Lawrence to North Carolina.
 They are most abundant from the western Gulf of Maine to southern New England.
 Red hake prefer water temperatures between 5 and 12 °C, causing them to migrate seasonally.
 Throughout the spring and summer, they migrate into more shallow waters to spawn.
 During winter, they tend to move to deeper waters offshore in the Gulf of Maine and along southern New England and Georges Bank all the way to wrecks off the coast of New Jersey.
 Red hake spawn from May until November.